ehukaimedia/youtube-ai-reader/README.md

 ## Environment Notes
 - ffmpeg and yt-dlp must be present on `PATH`.
 On Apple Silicon, `brew install ffmpeg yt-dlp` places them under `/opt/homebrew/bin`.
 - Configure storage paths with `DATA_ROOT` (defaults to `data/jobs` in the repo root).
+- The UI defaults to 15-second intervals and captures frames between 1280–1920 px wide for higher-resolution context; tweak `templates/index.html` if you need different values.

 ## Project Structure
 ```